ibm-cloud-docs/BlockStorage/faqs.md

 The cancellation process for this storage device is in progress so the Cancel action is no longer available.
 The volume remains visible for at least 24 hours until it’s reclaimed.
 An hourglass or clock icon appears next to the device name to indicate that it’s in a waiting period.
 The minimum 24-hour waiting period gives you a chance to void the cancel request if needed.

-## My Windows 2012 host is supposed to have access to multiple Storage LUNs, but I can't see them in Disk Manager.
+## My Windows&reg; 2012 host is supposed to have access to multiple Storage LUNs, but I can't see them in Disk Manager.
 How do I fix it?
 {: faq}
 {: #diskmanager}
 {: support}